sajalkmr/ImageClassification/README.md

 <ul>
   <li>This script is set to work with images of size 256x256, you can change the image size accordingly.</li>
   <li>The script automatically loads the images and splits them into train, validation, and test sets.</li>
-  <li>You can find an example of a pre-trained model in the model folder, which was trained to classify images as notes and non-notes from WhatsApp images.
-You can use this pre-trained model as a starting point for fine-tuning on your own dataset or as a reference for comparison to your own model's performance.
-The model is trained using two classes (notes and non-notes) and the code is available in this repository <a href="https://github.com/sajalkmr/WhatsAppNotesSeparator">WhatsAppNotesSeparator</a>.</li>

-<p>Please make sure to place your images in two different folders as class1 and class2 in the training_data folder to be used for training.</p>

 </ul>